Miguel-Gonzalez01/Miguel-Gonzalez01/README.md

 # About Me

 👋 Hello!
-I'm Miguel, a dedicated software developer with a strong inclination towards frontend development a growing interest in backend technologies.
+I'm Miguel, a dedicated software developer with a strong inclination towards frontend development and a growing interest in backend technologies.

 💻 Skills: